varun-Tad/pomodoro-app/README.md

 # pomodoro-app

-This is a pomodoro app which can help you keep track of your daily tasks and also help you time your tasks Live link -
+This is a pomodoro app which can help you keep track of your daily tasks and also help you time your tasks.

+Live link -